ismailinico/moistmaker-py/README.md

 ### Watermarked images

-This is what was outputted by the program.
+This is what was outputted by WaterMarker into the [marked](resource/marked/) directory.

 #### No Crop (Marked)